Profile of Dr Iliana Bista

 Knowledge Economy Skills Scholarship (KESS),

-- Deiner K, Bik H, Mächler E, Seymour M, Lacoursière-Roussel A, Altermatt F, Creer S, Bista I, Lodge D, de Vere N, Pfrender M, Bernatchez L. (2016).
-Estimating animal and plant community richness with high-throughput sequencing of environmental DNA.
-In review at Molecular Ecology.
+- Deiner K, Bik HM, Mächler E, Seymour M, Lacoursière-Roussel A, Altermatt F, Creer S, Bista I, Lodge DM, de Vere N, Pfrender ME, Bernatchez “Environmental DNA metabarcoding: transforming how we survey animal and plant communities.”(Accepted) Molecular Ecology.